RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 ## Using the program

-This program is intended as part of a grade school math lesson, serving as an alternative or supplement to geoboard math manipulatives.
-The program engages the user's ability to think geometrically by solving a special math puzzle.

 On a 3x3 grid, there are 16 unique quadrilaterals you can draw by connecting the dots on the grid together.
 This program challenges the user to find all 16 of these shapes.

 To draw a quadrilateral, first click one of the pegs on the grid.
 Click three more pegs to connect the dots, then connect back to the first peg.
 Finally, click the "submit" button to check your shape.